Dolly Alderton: Recognition

-She appeared in a Forbes 30 Under 30 List in 2018.
+Alderton appeared in a Forbes 30 Under 30 List in 2018.
 In 2019, she was a judge for the Women's Prize for Fiction.
-In 2022, she was awarded an honorary D.Litt degree by the University of Exeter.
+In 2022, she was awarded an honorary doctorate by the University of Exeter.

 Personal life

-Food is one of her principal interests; she has named spaghetti vongole as her preferred last meal, and is passionate about pickling and vinegar.
+Food is one of Alderton's principal interests; she has named spaghetti vongole as her preferred last meal, and is passionate about pickling and vinegar.